ManavGhaiCode/cpps_old/README.md

 4. math

     **decription** - math is a very simple object with 6 functions add, subtract, multiple, divide, Floor, Ceil.
 You shold have under-stood what the functions do by now.

+# SORRY

+I would like to SORRY because of the 3 typos in this repo this was made with a very bad membrane keybord.